-Fifteen (15) one- and two-bedroom apartments are available on campus for married and nontraditional students.
+Fifteen (15) one- and two-bedroom apartments are available on campus for married and non-traditional students.
 Laundry facilities are provided for the convenience of the residents.

-Requests, questions, and special needs regarding dormitory housing, food service, and apartments may be addressed to the Vice President for Student Development.
+Requests, questions, and special needs regarding residence hall housing, food service, and apartments may be addressed to the Vice President for Student Development.

-For specific information regarding Access, the Adult and Professional Studies programs of ACC, please refer to the ACC Adult & Professional Studies Catalog.
+For specific information regarding Access, the Adult and Professional Studies, please refer to the ACC Adult & Professional Studies Catalog.